Skip to Content

 Virtual MLMP Training Workshops

-• Northern Region | April 18, 2024 | 10am-3pm, with 1-hour break at noon, Central Time
+COMPLETED — Northern Region: May 7, 2025 10am-3pm, with 1-hour break at noon, Central Time

-• East of the continental divide and north: North Dakota, South Dakota, Nebraska, Iowa, Minnesota, Wisconsin, Michigan, Illinois, Indiana, Ohio, Pennsylvania, New York, New Jersey, Rhode Island, Massachusetts, Connecticut, Delaware, Vermont, New Hampshire, Maine, and all Canadian provinces
+• East of the Continental Divide and north: North Dakota, South Dakota, Nebraska, Iowa, Minnesota, Wisconsin, Michigan, Illinois, Indiana, Ohio, Pennsylvania, New York, New Jersey, Rhode Island, Massachusetts, Connecticut, Delaware, Vermont, New Hampshire, Maine, and all Canadian provinces

 • Register here for the Northern MLMP Training

 The above geographic areas are approximate based on timing of the monarch migration and milkweed emergence.
-These training sessions will focus on specific points related to these regions, but if a different date works better for your time or schedule, feel free to choose that date!
+These training sessions focus on specific points related to these regions, but if a different date works better for your time or schedule, feel free to choose that date!
+A recording of the live trainings also are available.

-This year, registrants will also gain access to our new MLMP Online Course offered at the Monarch NECTAR Hub at learn.monarchjointventure.org after the live training is completed.
-This will include videos on identifying milkweed, monitoring, and more.
-A recording of the live training will also be available.
+Registrants also gain access to our new MLMP Online Course offered at the Monarch NECTAR Hub at learn.monarchjointventure.org after the live training is completed.
+This includes videos on identifying milkweed, monitoring, and more.

 After Completion